how to remove old oil stain from leather baghow to remove old oil stain from leather bag

 Preventing oil stains on your leather bag is always better than treating them.
 Here are some preventive measures:

-• Store your bag properly: Keep your leather bag in a dust bag or cover when not in use to protect it from accidental spills.
+Proper storage is key to preserving the quality of your leather item.
+Keep it in a dust bag or cover when not in use to protect it from accidental grease stains or exposure to harsh chemicals.

 How to Care for a Leather Bag